AFLplusplus/AFLplusplus/README.md

   * Radamsa mutator (enable with `-R` to add or `-RR` to run it exclusivly).

-  * qbdi_mode: fuzz android native libraries via QBDI framework
+  * QBDI mode to fuzz android native libraries via QBDI framework

   * The new CmpLog instrumentation for LLVM and QEMU inspired by [Redqueen](https://www.syssec.ruhr-uni-bochum.de/media/emma/veroeffentlichungen/2018/12/17/NDSS19-Redqueen.pdf)

-  * llvm_mode ngram coverage by Adrean Herrera [https://github.com/adrianherrera/afl-ngram-pass](https://github.com/adrianherrera/afl-ngram-pass)
+  * LLVM mode Ngram coverage by Adrian Herrera [https://github.com/adrianherrera/afl-ngram-pass](https://github.com/adrianherrera/afl-ngram-pass)

   A more thorough list is available in the PATCHES file.